PlayNetwork/mongoose-middleware/readme.md

 ### Projection (Field Filters)

-In order specific specific fields from a document in Mongo to be returned, the fields filter may be used.
+In order specify specific fields from a document in Mongo to be returned, the fields filter may be used.

 ```Javascript